SamJ26/csharp-and-dotnet-lectures/lecture_01/lecture.md

 ## Namespaces

 - Groups classes and interfaces to named groups
-- A namespace forms an integral part of a type’s name.
+- A namespace forms an integral part of a type’s name
 - Usage of types from a `System.Security.Cryptography` namespace:
     ```csharp
     System.Security.Cryptography.RSA rsa = System.Security.Cryptography.RSA.Create();